Undergraduate study programme leading to a first degree and providing qualifications and skills for future employment.

 Prospects and opportunities

-In this bachelor's programme you will acquire knowledge and skills required for a career in basic research within or outside the university context.
+In this bachelor's programme you will acquire knowledge and skills required for a career in modern material sciences research.
 A large variety of career possibilities open up in industry and the world of science.

 Typical work areas include:

-To qualify further the University of Konstanz offers the Master’s Programme in Life Science.
+To qualify further the University of Konstanz offers the Master's Programme in Nanoscience.

 Internship and study abroad

-You do not have to complete an internship.
+You do not have to complete an internship outside the university.

-A study abroad stay during your master's studies is highly recommended.
+A period of study abroad is always highly recommended.
 The university promotes study abroad via Erasmus+ and numerous other exchange programmes.
 A period of study abroad during the master's programme is highly recommended.

 What interests and skills should I have?

 You do not have to proof any foreign language skills for the bachelor's programme.
 However, as large parts of the research literature are written in English, good English skills are highly recommended.